Chapters > British Columbia > Local Network > Vancouver Island South Network

 How is public art to be regarded in a time where our cities are in constant flux and change?
 Should it have an enduring place, or is it fated to come and go, as many of our community structures?

-Our event brings together well-regarded local artists, critics, and civic leaders with a breadth of experience - to discuss this timely topic.
+The event brought together well-regarded local artists, critics, and civic leaders with a breadth of experience - to discuss this timely topic.

 Panelists: